onsi/ginkgo/docs/MIGRATING_TO_V2.md

 - `"top level"` is no longer the first element in `types.Summary.NodeTexts`.
 This will only affect users who write custom reporters.

 - The output format of Ginkgo's Default Reporter has changed in numerous subtle ways to improve readability and the user experience.
 Users who were scraping Ginkgo output programatically may need to change their scripts or use the new JSON formatted report option (TODO: update with link once JSON reporting is implemented).

+- When running in series and verbose mode (i.e. `ginkgo -v`) GinkgoWriter output is emitted in real-time (existing behavior) but also emitted in the failure message for failed tests.
+This allows for consistent failure messages regardless of verbosity settings and also makes it possible for the resulting JSON report to include captured GinkgoWriter information.

 - Removed `ginkgo blur` alias.
 Use `ginkgo unfocus` instead.